ibm-cloud-docs/vpc/api-change-log.md

 **Block storage volumes:**

-- **Adjustable IOPS.** To manage the performance the your data volumes attached to running virtual server instances, use the [update volume](/apidocs/vpc/latest#update-volume) method to specify a different tiered `profile` value, or a different `iops` value within the [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles&interface=api#custom) tier.
+- **Adjustable IOPS.** To manage the performance of the data volumes attached to running virtual server instances, use the [update volume](/apidocs/vpc/latest#update-volume) method to specify a different tiered `profile` value, or a different `iops` value within the [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles&interface=api#custom) tier.
 For more information, see [Adjusting IOPS for block storage volumes](/docs/vpc?topic=vpc-adjusting-volume-iops&interface=api).

 - **Expandable volumes.** You can now expand a secondary volume attached to a running virtual server instance.
 Use the `capacity` property in the [update volume](/apidocs/vpc/latest#update-volume) method to request a new volume capacity, up to 16 TB (depending on the volume's profile).
 While the volume's capacity is being updated, the volume will remain available for use, but will have a `status` value of `updating`.
 For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).